-Please note: All students that would like to get advised through the UAC or any department listed above must be an admitted student.
-If you have not been formally admitted to the Unviersity of the Incarnate Word, please contact the admissions office at 210-829-6005.
+If you have not been formally admitted to the University of the Incarnate Word, please contact the admissions office at 210-829-6005.

-A Group Advising Session normally starts off with a presentation by the Academic Counselors from the University Advising Center.
+A Transfer Orientation normally starts off with a presentation by the Academic Counselors from the University Advising Center.
 They will introduce you to various campus services and your degree requirements.
-You will recieve a degree plan from them during the session and will be advised on what classes you need to complete and will be assisted in finding them.
+You will receive a degree plan from them during the session and will be advised on what classes you need to complete and will be assisted in finding them.
 The session takes place in a computer lab so to make sure each student has access to a computer, guests are not allowed.
 If you have your meningitis vaccination and do not have any holds, you will be able to register during this session.

-To register for a Group Advising Session click HERE.
+To register for a group advising session please click here.

 (As listed on the First Year Engagement webpage)